Person of Interest in Wisconsin Parade Rampage Had Just Posted Bail on Violent Charges

 Police said a Waukesha officer with six years on the force fired at the SUV in an attempt to stop it, though no one appeared to have been hit by the bullets.
 The Wisconsin Department of Justice and the FBI were assisting in the investigation.

-Two hospitals told The Daily Beast late Sunday they were treating upwards of 30 patients, but it was not immediately clear how many of those children were still in critical condition.
+Two hospitals told The Daily Beast late Sunday they were treating upwards of 30 patients, but it was not immediately clear how many were still in critical condition.

 “Today our community faced horror and tragedy in what should have been a community celebration,” Milwaukee Mayor Shawn Reilly said on Sunday.
 “I’m deeply saddened to know that so many in our community went to a parade but ended up dealing with injury and heartache.”